wg-osr/walkerga.github.io/class/mu_animorph.md

 **C:** Chimera II <br>
 **D:** Apotheosis <br>

-## Animorphosis Spells
+## Animorph Magic
 Animorphs get the [animorph spell](/2020/11/12/animorph/) for free at level 1.
 Their spells are stored in their Bestiary and you spend Spell Dice to cast them.
-All iterations of [animal] in a spell description should be replaced by a specific animal species when the spell is first found.

 <details markdown="1">
 <summary>How GLOG spells work</summary>